roadsidemultimedia/Docs/tutorials/html-css-utilities.md

 ### Removing top and bottom margins ###

-Adding these unique classes `.zmt` and `.zmb` to your elements will specify a zero margin, `.zmt` is an acronym of zero margin top and `.zmb` is an abbreviation of zero margin bottom.
+Adding these unique classes `.zmt` and `.zmb` to your elements will specify a zero margin, `.zmt` and `zmb` are acronyms of zero margin top and zero margin bottom.

 <table class="table mid table-bordered table-striped">
       <thead>